react-navigation/react-navigation.github.io/versioned_docs/version-7.x/bottom-tab-navigator.md

 Whether this screens should render the first time it's accessed.
 Defaults to `true`.
 Set it to `false` if you want to render the screen on initial render.

-#### `unmountOnBlur`

-Whether this screen should be unmounted when navigating away from it.
-Unmounting a screen resets any local state in the screen as well as state of nested navigators in the screen.
-Defaults to `false`.

-Normally, we don't recommend enabling this prop as users don't expect their navigation history to be lost when switching tabs.
-If you enable this prop, please consider if this will actually provide a better experience for the user.

 #### `freezeOnBlur`

 Boolean indicating whether to prevent inactive screens from re-rendering.
 Defaults to `false`.